sylvainbx/rust-book-fr/FRENCH/src/ch07-05-separating-modules-into-different-files.md

 ## Résumé

 <!--
-Rust lets you organize your packages into crates and your crates into modules so you can refer to items defined in one module from another module.
+Rust lets you split a package into multiple crates and a crate into modules so you can refer to items defined in one module from another module.
 You can do this by specifying absolute or relative paths.
 These paths can be brought into scope with a `use` statement so you can use a shorter path for multiple uses of